nadiasiz/Movie-Database/README.md

 # Movie-Database
 Designing the ERD for a Movie Database.
-Table creation, population, stored Procedures, constraints and other functions added.
+Code for Table creation, table population, stored procedures for populating look-up tables, constraints and other functions added.
 SQL Code in .txt file